 Also located on deck 4 are the Loyalty and Sales office, for all inquiries concerning “Le Club Voyage“, Azamara’s loyalty rewards program, as well as the Concierge and Land Discoveries desk.

-As we walked past the Quest Shop, selling last minute casual wear and swim fashions, sunglasses, accessories, music, shipboard keepsakes and other small gifts to take back home, and Indulgences, offering an selection of fine jewelry and watches, we entered the Spirits bar complete with grand piano.
+As we walked past The Quest Shop, selling last minute casual wear and swim fashions, sunglasses, accessories, music, shipboard keepsakes and other small gifts to take back home, and Indulgences, offering an selection of fine jewelry and watches, we entered the Spirits bar complete with grand piano.
 Adjacent to the Spirits Bar is the small onboard casino and the Photo Shop selling camera supplies and the portraits taken by the ship’s photographers.

 Located at the front of deck 5 is the Cabaret Lounge.
 The intimate Cabaret Lounge, which seats 450 guests, resembles a cabaret nightclub with a bar and cozy tables.
 It is the ship’s location for Broadway-style shows, guest performances and Azamara Quest’s own in-house band.